Continual Learning of Knowledge Graph Embeddings: Continual Knowledge Graph Embedding

 We seek to characterize the use of continual learning methods for knowledge graph embedding in robotics by exploring the associated assumptions and trade-offs.
-In this section, we describe how we reformulate and extend the principles of five carefully selected representative continual learning techniques designed for traditional neural networks to develop \textit{continual knowledge graph embedding} (CKGE) methods.
-Each technique merits varying levels of innovation to be transferred to knowledge graph embeddings, and in all cases the choice of technique and the implementation of its principles was carefully considered to meet desired capabilities and assumptions of the method when applied to knowledge graph embeddings.
+In this section, we describe how we reformulate and extend the principles of five carefully selected representative continual learning techniques to develop \textit{continual knowledge graph embedding} (CKGE) methods.
+These methods were designed for traditional neural networks and required varying levels of innovation to support knowledge graph embeddings.
+In each case, we carefully considered the suitability of its principles to support the desired capabilities and assumptions of knowledge graph embeddings.

-In addition to the CKGE methods, we consider two additional methods that serve as upper and lower bounds for the expected inference performance of the CKGE methods. \textit{Batch} represents the inference upper bound because it can store all prior examples to train a new embedding in each learning session. \textit{Finetune} represents the lower bound because it fine-tunes the embedding with examples only from the current learning session and has no means to prevent catastrophic forgetting.